TARIFF SENTIMENT TRACKER

 Tariff Awareness, Understanding & Support

-Tariff awareness, understanding and support saw only minor changes between late April and early May, with a one point decline in both awareness and support, and a one point increase in understanding.
+Tariff awareness, understanding and support saw only minor changes between early May and late May, with awareness declining three points, understanding declining one point, and support increasing one point.
 In general, high income shoppers and older shoppers have higher levels of awareness and understanding regarding tariffs, and are also slightly more likely to support them.
-More U.S. consumers oppose tariffs than support, a trend that intensifies at the margins, with 29% who strongly oppose compared 14% who strongly support.
+More U.S. consumers oppose tariffs than support, a trend that intensifies at the margins, with 28% who strongly oppose compared 13% who strongly support.

 Awareness